aman-upadhyay/FCP_ML/README.md

   - app.cxx for application of the trained model.
   - weights of the model stored in dataset/weight
   - app_to_csv.cxx to save the sample data in csv format for getting a feel of the model without installing root.
   - predicted_dataset.csv this file contains 3 columns.
-First is a PID label, the legend is:
+First is a PID label, the legend is tabulated below.
+  - Second is the predicted label and the third is the true label.
 Label | particle
 --- | ---
 22 | Gamma